French senators to give evidence to Lords inquiry into the Government's EU reform plans

-Experts in European politics will give evidence to a Lords investigation into the Government's vision for EU reform, on Tuesday 24 November.
+Next week, Tuesday 19 January, two French Senators will give evidence to a Lords investigation into the Government's EU reform proposals.

-The House of Lords EU Committee is holding an inquiry into the Prime Minister's long-term vision for the EU, and assessing how much consensus there is among other players within the UK and across Europe.
+The House of Lords EU Committee is holding an inquiry into the Prime Minister's long-term vision for the EU.
+It is examining whether the UK Government's vision for reform is shared by stakeholders both within the UK and in the EU as a whole.

-Questions that the Committee is likely to put to the witnesses include:
+Questions that the Committee is likely to put to them include:

-- Do you feel you have a clear understanding of the UK Government's vision for EU reform?
+- Do you feel that the UK Government has presented a clear and coherent vision for EU reform?